SciML/ModelingToolkit.jl/docs/src/tutorials/symbolic_functions.md

 [`lambdify`](https://docs.sympy.org/latest/modules/utilities/lambdify.html)
 ate its spinach.
 To show this, **let's build a non-allocating function that fills sparse matrices in a multithreaded manner**.
-To do this, we just have to reprsent the operation that we're turning into a function via a sparse matrix.
+To do this, we just have to represent the operation that we're turning into a function via a sparse matrix.
 For example:

 ```julia